hrydgard/ppsspp-site/docs/faq.md

 ## Can you get PPSSPP's menu to look like the real PSP?

-The "Cross media bar" is patented by Sony so the idea is iffy - and we'd have to write an imitation, rather than the real thing.
-PPSSPP doesn't use the original firmware of the PSP that contains the menu, and is missing a lot of functionality that only the menu, but not games, uses.
+The "Cross media bar" (XMB) is patented by Sony so the idea is iffy - and we'd have to write an imitation, rather than the real thing, since PPSSPP doesn't use the original firmware of the PSP that contains the menu, and is missing a lot of functionality that only the menu, but not games, uses.